-Social Protection (ESSPROS)
+Social Protection (ESSPROS) – Overview

+ESSPROS is short for 'European System of integrated Social PROtection Statistics'.
 ESSPROS is a common framework which enables international comparison of the administrative national data on social protection.
 It provides a coherent comparison between European countries of social benefits to households and their financing.